-10 Retaliation can take the form of petition against an industry in a specific country that has filed against the petitioning industry in the past.
+11 Retaliation can take the form of petition against an industry in a specific country that has filed against the petitioning industry in the past.
 This is the most transparent form of retaliation.
 But it can also entail the filing against an industry in a country that has other industries that have filed petitions against industries in the home country previously.

-retaliation adds to the fall in exports, it is unlikely to account for the majority of the decrease in exports.
+This suggests that while retaliation adds to the fall in exports, it is unlikely to account for the majority of the decrease in exports.